The Importance of Getting Outdoors During the Coronavirus Pandemic

 - Some national and state parks have remained opened (with some changes), and are a great place to go for a walk or hike if you live close by.

-- Some beaches and lakes have remained opened, so take a walk on the shoreline or go for a swim.
+- Some beaches and lakes have remained opened, so take a walk on the shoreline, go for a swim, or simply relax on the beach.

 - Spend some time doing yard work or gardening.